The Polka Dot is an eye catchy little, air-purifying plant that you can propagate easily at home with a few easy steps.

 - When grown indoors, consider using appropriate grow light with full-spectrum lighting.

 Voila!
-Given adequate conditions, the seedlings will begin to germinate within the next two weeks.
+Given adequate conducive germination conditions, the seedlings will begin to germinate within the next four days or in a week.

 Polka Dot Care for Newly Potted Plants